 Looking for conservatory ideas?
 Our love affair with conservatories can be traced back to the botany-mad Victorians, who would retire to their ‘glasshouses’ to cultivate rare and exotic plants.

-Since those days, design, technology and engineering have moved on apace, making the once-traditional conservatory one of most flexible rooms in the modern-day home.
-Efficient heating and air conditioning systems, plus heat control glass and specialist blinds ensure the space is comfortable to use all round making it suitable for home office, play room, dining room, to open up into a kitchen or to use as a relaxed living space.
+Since those days, design, technology and engineering have come a long way, making the once-traditional conservatory one of most flexible rooms in the modern-day home.
+Efficient heating and air conditioning systems, plus heat-control glass and insulated window treatments ensure the space is comfortable year round, making a conservatory suitable for a home office, play room, dining room, or to use as a relaxed living space.

-The informality of a conservatory is perfect for modern-day living and garden ideas, as interior designer Steven Payne of Maison AD explains: 'I’m often asked to design conservatories that open up the back of older houses.
-Well-planned garden room ideas brings the outside inside so that even on chillier days you can still enjoy a sense of being outdoors.’
+The informality of a conservatory is perfect for modern-day living and, as interior designer Steven Payne of Maison AD explains: 'I’m often asked to design conservatories that open up the back of older houses.
+Well-planned sunroom ideas bring the outside inside so that even on chillier days you can still enjoy a sense of being outdoors.’

 1. Take inspiration from nature

-Not only will the room feel more serene, but will allow the indoor-outdoor lines to blue.
-‘This space boasts super large double doors on both the rear and side aspects that ease out into the garden for a harmonious indoor/outdoor lifestyle,’ says James Upton, Managing Director and Designer of Westbury Garden Rooms.
+‘This space boasts super large double doors on both the rear and side aspects that ease out into the garden for a harmonious indoor/outdoor lifestyle,’ says James Upton, Managing Director and Designer of Westbury Garden Rooms (opens in new tab).

 2. Create an ad hoc spot